 We had him tested by a pediatrician.
 He was diagnosed with A.D.H.D.
 Something I have, but didn’t have the screening for back when I was young.
 I always struggled with things growing up.
 I see myself in my son.
 We are getting him tested for other possible learning disabilities.
 He is not at the level his classmates are at.
 He barely graduated to grade 1 last year.
 (They don’t fail kids it seems, nowadays.
 That concept doesn’t really help them, but I’m glad he got to advance with his friends, rather than be left behind).

 He has grasped its inventory system.
 He patiently gathers, harvests, and digs for material.
 He stockpiles dozens of variations of building supplies.
 He builds intricate above ground and underground dwellings, all while killing virtual pigs, cows, sheep, etc. for their meat.
 (Sorry to all our vegan readers out there.
 I didn’t mean to give you that awful visual.
 No disrespect!) – If it helps, my car has pleather (vinyl, convincing mock leather seats) and all my future cars will, too, if I can help it.
 Sorry, I got into the topic of cars again.
 Another hobby of mine.
 Anyways, my son actually sits still.
 Has full immersion.
 Concentrates.
 Creates.
 All at the touch of his fingertips.
-He loves playing with Lego (as do I), but with the iPad, there’s no chance of his little brother dumping hundreds of those colorful bricks all over the floor like he seems to do at least three times a week!
+We’ve been looking at iPad holders for him too, so he’s more comfortable whilst he’s tapping away making structures.
+He also loves playing with Lego (as do I), but with the iPad, there’s no chance of his little brother dumping hundreds of those colorful bricks all over the floor like he seems to do at least three times a week!
 (Have you stepped on Lego lately?
 I swear those things leave “LEGO” imprinted on your feet for a good few minutes after the pain finally goes away).

 I am aware that Minecraft can at times be violent.
 Cartoon violent, but still violent.
 I know there’s monsters and zombies in the game that may frighten the average 6 year old.
 He knows it’s not real.
 He doesn’t get scared.
 He doesn’t mimic the game in real life with the branches, pitchforks, and lit torches that are strewn around our real life neighborhood (what can I say, people throw the weirdest things out their car windows while driving by our house, sometimes).
 In that respect, our son is very comfortable navigating a tablet.
 He is ahead of his classmates (at least most of them) when it comes to the future of entertainment.
 Having technophile parents in this ever evolving world means he’ll always be prepared for the day that all kids bring their own tablet to school, have their assignments emailed to them, and won’t ever have to worry about forgetting his pencils at home.